• Skip to primary navigation

 Several private/proxy search engines claim to keep you anonymous from the source from which it gets the results.
 The latest addition to the list of the private search engines is Private.sh.
 Private was launched last month by the founder of Gigablast and Private Internet Access VPN.
 It removes your private information such as IP address from the request header and encrypts the search query before sending it to the search engine.
 The web server of the SE will read the header and the query and will respond with the search results.

 Private.sh sources search results from Gigablast.
-GB is a search engine that has over a billion pages in its index.
+GB is a search engine with over a billion pages in its index.
 It charges $0.25 for each URL you add to its collection/index.

 PSH lets you search for news and information on the web.
-It supports country level filtering.
-When you enter the keyword and click the “Search” button, you’ll find 10 results on the screen.
+It supports country-level filtering.
+When you enter the keyword and click the “Search” button, you’ll find ten results on the screen.
 At the bottom of the final result, you’ll find a “Load More” button.
-If you click this button, Private.sh will display 10 more results.
+If you click this button, Private.sh will display ten more results.

 Private sh